ALTIBASE/Documents/Manuals/README.md

-This directory is for Altibase manuals.
+This directories is for Altibase manuals.